|

 EXAMPLES OF FUNDED PROJECTS:

-Fiscal Year 2009: No Current Data Available Fiscal Year 2010: While OSM does not directly fund "projects" the funding provided supports nonprofit, voluntary, community watershed associations whose projects engage their communities in identifying AMD problems, as well as, potential solutions and address related watershed/community projects.
-Fiscal Year 2011: No Current Data Available
+Fiscal Year 2015: While OSMRE does not directly fund "projects" the funding provided supports non-profit, voluntary, community watershed associations whose projects engage their communities in identifying AMD problems as well as potential solutions and address related watershed/community projects.

 CRITERIA FOR SELECTING PROPOSALS: